New entries on the bottom.

 The lack of the Nova Corp's standing army

-To use real life as an example, we do not keep our carriers and cruises just off the coasts of our own country.
+- To use real life as an example, we do not keep our carriers and cruises just off the coasts of our own country.
 There are some but most are in the various water of the world.
 As well the same can be said for all military forces, there are areas of concentration but it is all scattered everywhere.
-If anyone attacked Xandar it would be quite understandable for them to think it would be a military operation and not a zealot with an infinity stone.
+If anyone attacked Xandar it would be quite understandable for them to think it would be a military operation and not a zealot with a (semi) suicide mission.
 So they had limited defenses designed to hold off attackers until more forces can arrive against traditional engagements.

-Xandar still seems to be very lightly defended for the capital of a space empire.
+- Xandar still seems to be very lightly defended for the capital of a space empire.
 To continue with the United States allegory, imagine a terrorist sailing up the Potomac to Washington DC and not facing any opposition on the way, and when he reaches Washington the strongest force in his way are SWAT police.
-Or maybe we just never saw the fight with the equivalents of the Coast guard, Air force, and State guard?
+Or maybe we just never saw the fight with the equivalents of the Coast Guard, Air Force, and National Guard?